yusufshaidu/yusufshaidu.github.io/README.md

 </p>

 ---
-## Paper highlights
-- My paper on systematic genaration of training dataset for MLIPs was highlighted by [MAX](https://max-centre.eu/about-max/) [click here](https://max-centre.eu/generating-neural-network-potentials) to view highlight.
-- My paper on MLIP for TMD heterostructure is scheduled for highlights at the material science department of the Lawrence Berkeley National Lab (LBL).

 I am a computational condensed matter physicist.
 My research focuses on the development and application of Density Functional Theory (DFT) and Machine Learning Interatomic Potentials (MLIPs) to investigate the properties of a broad range of materials, including energy storage systems, semiconductors, ferroelectrics, optoelectronic, and quantum materials.
 My research work includes the development of efficient DFT data generation workflow for training MLIPs, physics-informed ML models, and large-scale, long-timescale MLIP-accelerated molecular dynamics and metadynamics simulations.
 I strive to bridge the quantum mechanical accuracy of DFT with the computational efficiency of neural network architectures.
 Over the past few years, I have developed accurate and transferable MLIPs that enable predictive modeling of complex materials and accelerate materials discovery.